meltano/meltano/docs/src/docs/role-based-access-control.md

 - Permission: associated to roles, express the authorization scope
 - Resource: Any `Design`, `Report`, `Dashboard`

 In this system, any permission is assigned a "Context" which represent a pattern upon which resources will be tested for.
-Currently, the context tests for the `name` attribute of resources.
+Currently, the context tests for the `name` property of resources.

 Here's an example, let's say we have a `Design` named `finance.month_over_month` and a `Permission` with a context `finance.*`, then this `Design` would be available to all users that have any role having this `Permission`.